dice-group/IGUANA/docs/usage/results.md

 The results are saved into RDF.
 For those who don't know what RDF is, it is best described as a way to represent a directed graph.
 The according query language is called SPARQL.
-The graph schema of an iguana result is shown above, where as each node represents a class object containg several annotations.
+The graph schema of an Iguana result is shown above, where each node represents a class object containing several annotations.

 To retrieve all TaskIDs you can do the following: